 6 SMATSA ANSP is unique in Europe as a joint venture in charge of controlling air traffic in the two states, Serbia and Montenegro, established by the governments of two countries.

 7 The legislation of Serbia does not recognise this legal instrument.
-Still, after the interpretation of the European Commission stated that the legal basis for the 'administrative application' ECAA Agreement represents the Salzburg Declaration of May 2006, the precise point IV of this declaration.
+Still, the interpretation of the European Commission states that the legal basis for the administrative application of the ECAA Agreement represents the Salzburg Declaration of May 2006 under the precise Point IV of this Declaration.

 8 Official Gazette of the Republic of Serbia, No. 66 of 27 July 2015, 83 of 29 October 2018.